- What are the causes of secondary infertility?

 The diagnostic procedures are the same for secondary infertility and primary infertility and both the man and woman need to be tested.

-Diagnosis in a woman is done through a comprehensive analysis of the menstrual cycle.
-This is followed by extensive tests, including hysteroscopy or hysterosalpingogram (HSG) to detect the uterine cavity and test for fallopian tube blockages (4).
+Diagnosis is done through a comprehensive analysis of the general health and menstrual pattern.
+This is followed by extensive tests, including hysterosalpingogram (HSG) to test for fallopian tube blockages (4).
+An ultrasound may be done to check the uterine condition, if ovulation is happening and ovarian reserve assessment.

 For a man, it includes testing for blood disorders and sperm count or semen analysis.